rvirding/erlog/README.md

 Erlog understands Erlang tuples to be facts.
 So the erlang tuple `{foo, 1, 2, 3}` would show up in Erlog as the fact `foo(1,2,3)`.
-The upshot of this is that all tuples that are passed to erlog must have an atom as the first element and must have more than 1 element.
+The upshot of this is that all tuples that are passed to Erlog must have an atom as the first element and must have more than 1 element.
 The tuple `{atom()}` will be understood to be a prolog variable.

 Records in Erlang are just tuples with an initial atom.
-So it is possible to pass records between erlog and erlang.
+So it is possible to pass records between Erlog and erlang.
 The record definition here and the prolog fact are equivalent.

 ````erlang